jacoblapworth/akahu-sdk-swift/src/docs/components/upgrading.md

 ## Upgrading from bower components

 XUI is now an NPM only module.
-The costs of maintaining both an NPM and bower version of the library would be too high.
-However, we also know that plenty of projects still depend on the old bower components.
-Don't worry, those components aren't going away.
-The repositories will remain in their current state.
-However, all new development will occur in this repository.
+All new development will occur in this repository.
+Because plenty of projects still depend on the old bower components the repositories will remain in their current state.

 Upgrading will require the following steps:
 - Follow the installation instructions above.
 - Update all your import statements to reference the new NPM dependency.
 Thankfully, Anchen Li in Melbourne has created a jscodeshift script that can do that for you located here: https://github.dev.xero.com/anchen-li/jscodeshift-script (thanks Anchen).
 - If you don't want to use the jscodeshift script, you'll have to do a find/replace in your code base to import the new components.  `import ... from 'xui-button'` should be replaced with `import ... from '@xero/xui/react/button'`, `import ... from 'xui-toast'` should be replaced with `import ... from '@xero/xui/react/toast'`, and so on.
 - Remove all the components from your bower.json dependencies.
+- Review the latest release notes for changes to components you may need to make.

 ### React Labs